 In order to manage and minimize its IT risks, JCCBI has implemented a business continuity strategy, which is tested and reviewed on an annual basis by the Business Continuity Plan Committee.
-In fiscal year 2023-2024, said committee will also review the critical business functions.
+During the second quarter of 2023-2024, said committee reviewed the critical business functions and the results are scheduled to be presented for approval in the third quarter of 2023-2024.

 JCCBI's strategy for improving the security posture continues as part of the Information Technology and Systems Improvement Program.
-The program for the period 2020-2023 ended in the last quarter of 2022-2023, and a new program is under development for the period 2023-2026, which will be integrated into the IR strategic plan.
+A new program is under development for the period 2023-2026 and will be integrated into the IR strategic plan.
+In the second quarter of 2023-2024, penetration tests were carried out on JCCBI's technological infrastructure and elements for improvement will be included in the 2023-2026 program.

-In addition, penetration testing, phishing tests and employee awareness activities are carried out on an ongoing basis.
+In addition, phishing tests and employee awareness activities are carried out on an ongoing basis.

-At the same time, the IR division continued developing a strategic IR plan and, together with the Finance Division, presented a pilot project to optimize work methods and tools, and ensure the security of process information flow.
+At the same time, the IR Division continued developing an IR strategic plan and, together with the Finance and Procurement Divisions, presented a pilot project to optimize work methods and tools, and ensure the security of process information flow.